-He received Tamgha-e-Imtiaz award from The Government of Pakistan.
+He received the Tamgha-e-Imtiaz award from The Government of Pakistan.

-Shaukat Thanvi was passed away on May 4, 1963.
-He buried in the graveyard of Miani Sahib Lahore.
-Thus in this way, the great era of Urdu writing ended.
+Shaukat Thanvi passed away on May 4, 1963.
+He was buried in the graveyard of Miani Sahib Lahore.
+Thus in this way, the significant era of Urdu writing ended.

 I hope you liked this post.
 You may also want to check Shaukat Siddiqui biography.